Frequently Asked Questions

 In our work with Scotland’s Climate Assembly, Members of Children’s Parliament gained an increased awareness of what Scotland can do to tackle the climate emergency.
 At the same time, they gained new skills, confidence and relationships with other children and adults which have helped them to feel empowered and hopeful towards being part of the solutions needed.

-Building on this work, this toolkit aims to provide children with creative, playful and children’s rights-based tools and activities to get involved in climate change-related influencing and advocacy, in their local communities and at a national level in Scotland.
+Building on this work, we created the Climate Changemakers toolkit to provide children with creative, playful and children’s rights-based tools and activities to get involved in climate change-related influencing and advocacy, in their local communities and at a national level in Scotland.

-Climate Changemakers is led by Children’s Parliament in partnership with GLOBE International and Scotland’s Climate Assembly.
+Climate Changemakers is led by Children’s Parliament and supported by Scotland’s Climate Assembly, the Scottish Government’s COP26 division, and Globe International.